j19sch/j19sch.github.io/posts/2025/20250223-benchmarking-counterstring-implementations-in-typescript.md

 ## The ranking

-If we use these results to rank the implementation from slowest to fastest, we get:
+If we use these results to rank the implementations from slowest to fastest, we get:

 1. `perClipInTS`
 1. `evilTester`